-One major U.S. corporation, in partnership with a U.S. Bank, offered an early payment option, in essence charging the supplier LIBOR (about .28%) plus 1.50%, which for 7 day payment on 120 day terms was a charge of .56%.
+One major U.S. corporation, in partnership with Citibank, offered an early payment option, in essence charging the supplier LIBOR (about .28%) plus 1.50%, which for 7 day payment on 120 day terms was a charge of .56%.
 If the supplier would have ordinarily allowed the customer a 2% discount for payment with 10 days (2/10, net 30), SCF may actually be advantageous to the supplier.